Cars and Speakers.

 As with a car purchase, you always take it for a test drive first before purchasing.
 Buying speakers should not be any different.

 The obvious advantage to a showroom demonstration is you can touch and hear the products you’re interested in right away.
 Another plus is the ability to test numerous combinations of speakers and electronics with a person on hand to do all the switching around for you, thus making the audition process a little less labour-intensive.
 Another often overlooked consideration is that many speaker manufacturers do not sell their speakers online, so going to an authorised dealer (such as Klapp Audio Visual, gratuitous self promotion I know!) is the only option.
 Should you decide you don’t like the speakers you chose, making a return or exchange can be done right away.

-Sean and Tony love their audio equipment and will be more than happy for you to bring in your favourite music or movie and have a demonstration in the Klapp AV Showroom and answer any questions you have.
+Conrad and Tony love their audio equipment and will be more than happy for you to bring in your favourite music or movie and have a demonstration in the Klapp AV Showroom and answer any questions you have.

 The Real Audition

 The 'real' audition happens at your home: As mentioned before, checking out speakers at a store comes with some advantages, but it is highly unlikely you will be able to duplicate all the work they've put in to making everything sound its best at your own home.
 At the end of the day, you need to hear speakers in your room, with your electronics, sitting in you chair or sofa.
 The unique attributes of your walls, furniture, ceiling, amp, speaker wire… these will all change the sound.

 When test driving an audio system, it is important to get a feel for what you are looking at and listening to.
 A lot can still be gleaned from the A/V equivalent of 'kicking the tires'.
 The speaker may look cool and shiny on the outside, but you need to sort out what is happening underneath that glossy exterior.